The NANOGrav 15-year Gravitational-Wave Background Methods: Understanding Confidence Intervals of P-P Plots

 \section{Understanding Confidence Intervals of P-P Plots}

 In \autoref{fig:pp_plot}, the confidence intervals are found as in~\citet{ashton_bilby-mcmc_2021}.
 Unlike in the Q-Q plots where we have tens of thousands of samples, the standard bootstrap approximated confidence intervals (which estimates the confidence intervals as Gaussian) overshoot the exact bounds near p-values of 0 and 1.
-For a given realization of the data, we have an injection for a single parameter $\theta_\text{inj}$, and we can compute a CDF of this value,
+For a given realization of the data, we have a simulated value for a single parameter $\theta_\text{inj}$, and we can compute a CDF of this value,

 If we take many new realizations, their associated CDFs should be uniformly distributed between 0 and 1.
 Picking a particular p-value on the horizontal axis will split the uniform distribution into two segments.
 Let us define a success as $F(\theta_{inj}) \leq s$ and a failure as $F(\theta_{inj}) > s$ where $s$ is the chosen horizontal axis value.
 From $N$ draws, the probability of $k$ successes can be found with a binomial distribution,